What is Voice of Customer (VoC)?

 The most complete VoC programs combine solicited and unsolicited sources.
 Relying on surveys alone means missing the majority of customer feedback, since most customers who have a negative experience never fill out a survey.

-How a VoC program works
+How does a VoC program work?

 Collect